Last update: 5/9/2007

 • Anti-derivatives; uniqueness; indefinite integrals; simple integration (using the basic rules/formulas and substitution) [problems]

-• Riemann sums; definite integrals; the fundamental theorems of integral calculus and their applications (evaluating definite integrals; differentiating an integral with respect to its limits) [problems]
+• The fundamental theorems of integral calculus and their applications (evaluating definite integrals; differentiating an integral with respect to its limits) [problems]

-• Applications of definite integrals: the basic idea*; areas between curves [problems]; arc length [problems]; volumes; volumes of solids of revolution [problems]; areas of surfaces of revolution (if covered in class); work; fluid forces; mass, moments, centers of gravity
+• Applications of definite integrals: the basic idea*; areas between curves [problems]; arc length [problems]; volumes by slicing; volumes of solids of revolution (via disks and shells) [problems]; areas of surfaces of revolution; work; fluid forces; mass, moments, centers of gravity

 * You are supposed to be able to set up the integral provided that the corresponding `naïve' laws are given